GuckLab/impose/README.rst

 Documentation
 -------------
-There is no documentation yet.
+The documentation is available at `impose.readthedocs.io <https://impose.readthedocs.io/>`_.

 Installation
 ------------
-If you have Python 3.6 or later, you can install impose via:
+If you have Python 3.7 or later, you can install impose via:

 ::

-    python3 -m pip install impose
+    pip install impose

 Starting impose
 ===============
-Once you have installed impose via the method described above, you can start it from the `Terminal` app:
+Once you have installed impose via the method described above, you can start it from the command line (e.g. `Terminal` app on macOS):

 ::

-    python3 -m impose
+    python -m impose